How Often to Take Dog Out Potty Training

 READ

-How to Puppy Pad Train Dog
+How to Spot Train a Dog

 Age is an important factor to consider when determining how often to take your dog out for potty training.
 Young puppies may need to go out every 30-60 minutes during the day, especially after eating, drinking, playing, or napping.
 As they grow older and their bladder capacity increases, you can gradually extend the time between potty breaks.
 Adult dogs typically need to be taken out every 4-6 hours, but this can vary depending on their individual needs.